thomas-p-longhurst/Fractal-Visualizer/doc/Plan.md

 # 1. System Analysis

 [main.py](../src/main.py) acts as the main entry point.
-This file should be a small driver program, and not much more.
+This file should be a driver program, and not much more.

 [FractalInformation.py](../src/FractalInformation.py) defines a data structure that contains all fractal